-Window 8 may be optimzed for touchscreens, but thanks to a slew of keyboard shortcuts it's easy to bypass touch and use a just keyboard and mouse.
+Windows may be designed for touchscreens, but thanks to a slew of keyboard shortcuts it's easy to bypass touch and use a just keyboard and mouse.
 These shortcuts let you do things on your computer by using keys instead of clicking on drop down menus and can save you a bit of time and effort.

-Here are some good ones to remember, along with several important carry-overs you may remember from Windows 7.
+Here are some good ones to remember, along with several important carry-overs you may remember from earlier versions of Windows.
 These are the ones we believe are useful, of the dozens and dozens available, to the broadest range of users.
-You can find the full set of Windows 8 keyboard shortcuts on Microsoft.com.

 Must-Know general Windows shortcuts